stevemats/videntta/README.md

 If intergrated or expanded can be helpful to data reserchers to gather emails from Large document(s).

-### Installation
+## Installation

-Dillinger requires [Python](https://python.org/) to run.
+videntta requires [Python](https://python.org/) to run.
 Download [Videntta](https://github.com/stevemats/videntta/) program from github and store it in your desired folder location .e.g.
 Desktop.
 Next extract the zip and you are good to start.
 As simple as that.

-Now lets run our program in our desired terminal.
+Now lets run our program in your desired terminal.
 For demonstration I'll be using Command Prompt(cmd), Linux users can as well follow up:

 --Windows users